 Examples: Uber, Lyft.

 Their main purpose is to locate a user and find a route to the desired place.
 It considers biking, walking, driving, or taking public transport.
+To make your map app stand out, you can add augmented reality (AR), which uses camera feed and overlays digital content onto real-life environments and objects to navigate users.

 Examples: Google Maps, Apple Maps, MapsMe, Waze.